 Eye Candy: Summer of Love – Art, Style + Psychedelia

 In the summer of 2005, I visited Summer of Love: Art of the Psychedelic Era at Tate Liverpool.
 Hard to believe it was 20 years ago!
-The exhibition made a lasting impression — bursting with colour, sound, and the radical energy of the late 60s.
+The exhibition made a lasting impression – bursting with colour, sound and the radical energy of the late 60s.
 Looking back now, it feels like a time capsule and a prelude to so much that would later inspire Ops&Ops.

-I recently pulled out the book of the exhibition again — now officially vintage — and was struck by how fresh it still feels.
+I recently pulled out the book from the exhibition again – now officially vintage – and was struck by how fresh it still feels.
 This post is a little tribute to that show and the vibrant era it celebrated.

 The Look That Still Inspires